Fall Means Apple Time

 You can make any event memorable for the kids by adding a special touch, with apples

-set.
-Slice up plenty of apples, bananas, oranges and any other fruit your children enjoy
+in your fondue set.
+Slice up plenty of apples, bananas, oranges and any other fruit your

-eating.
-In separate dishes provide marshmallows, sprinkles, shredded coconut, chopped nuts
+children enjoy eating.
+In separate dishes provide marshmallows, sprinkles, shredded coconut,

-- don't be afraid to be creative.
-Then stand back and let the kids enjoy their own creations,
+chopped nuts - don't be afraid to be creative.
+Then stand back and let the kids enjoy their

-dunking their fruit in the sauce, then coating it with nuts, coconut or sprinkles.
+own creations, dunking their fruit in the sauce, then coating it with nuts, coconut or

 The same thing can be done with these various